37chandler/ada-fpv/README.md

 ```
 I'd recommend plotting your errors (aka, residuals) on the test set to see where your errors tend to be.

+Pay attention to the RMD and make sure your knitted document is an actual document, like you'd turn into
+a class where you had an assignment to do a written report.
+This doesn't have to be long, but
+I'd like you to make it look semi-professional.